 Product trademark is a distinctive symbol used to identify that the products for which the trademark appears originate from a unique source, and to distinguish products of one entity from those of other entities.
 A trademark is a type of intellectual property.

 SOURCE: U.S. Patent and Trade Office

-The categorization of products based on the content within the Supplement Facts box using the following LanguaL codes under Product Type for Dietary Supplement [A1298].
+The categorization of products based on the listed ingredients within the Supplement Facts label.

 |A1299||Mineral (or Element)

-Contains only nutrients for which the IOM/FNB has established Dietary Reference Intakes (DRIs); not coded as a vitamin, mineral (or element), or amino acid.
+Product contains only nutrients for which the National Academies FNB has established Dietary Reference Intakes (DRIs); not coded as a vitamin, mineral (or element), or amino acid.
 Examples include fiber, carbohydrates, fatty acids (lipids), omega-3‘s, or combination of any of these.